fdesp87/winforms2gtk/README.md

 - GtkCombobox and sorted GtkComboTextBox

+Other Windows Forms elements are generated:

+- Date Picker
+- Time Picker

 In addition, several Windows Forms elements are accepted however code is not generated:

 - PrintDocument